Catyre/Djinn/README.md

 - Investigate plausibility of SIMD optimization

 ### New in Djinn!
-- Established a framework for N-dimenionsal vector math (currently only supports N <= 3, but there is framework for adding higher dimensions)
+- Established a framework for N-dimensional vector math (currently only supports N <= 3, but there is framework for adding higher dimensions)
-- Implemented Runge-Kutta 4 for arbitrary f'(r, t) where r is of N dimensions
+- Implemented Runge-Kutta 4 for arbitrary f(r, t) where r is of N dimensions

 ### Installing Djinn
 Djinn relies on two other libraries: [spdlog](https://github.com/gabime/spdlog) for logging data about simulations, and [raylib](https://github.com/raysan5/raylib) to create the graphics that bring the simulated data to life.
 These dependencies are handled in the cloning process of this repository: